 This is a quick and simple check that takes just 15-20 minutes to complete.
 Using a simple testing device called a hearing screener, it shows how well someone is hearing across four sound frequencies (from low to high pitched).
 The results of this simple test will indicate whether the more thorough ‘Full Hearing Health Check’ is required.

 This type of screening is also used for our NHS hearing patients.
 Should the results indicate that you may benefit from an NHS hearing aid we will provide you with a referral form to take to your GP*.
-Should your GP decide that free NHS hearing aids are required, you can ask to be referred back to us for a full hearing health check and to have hearing aids fitted if required.
+Should your GP decide that free NHS hearing aids are required, you can ask to be referred back to us for a full hearing assessment and to have hearing aids fitted if required.

 *This service is not available in all areas, click here to check if you live in an area where we provide an NHS hearing service.